Indoor environment and energy use study

 Analyse these data to examine the longitudinal relationship between energy consumption, indoor environment, building performance, socio-demographics; and outcomes including health, financial wellbeing and fuel poverty.

 Professor Qunshan Zhao, from the Urban Big Data Centre at the University of Glasgow said: “We know that indoor environment in our homes can be different according to where we live, even in different homes in the same street.
-The air can contain different levels of components (such as carbon dioxide, different VOCs, etc.) and microscopic particles.
+The air can contain different levels of components (such as carbon dioxide, different VOCs [Volatile organic compounds], etc.) and microscopic particles.
 These variations in air quality, as well as things like air temperature, relatively humidity, noise levels and light levels, may affect our physical and mental health, and might affect different people in different ways, especially for elderly and children.

 “To better understand how conditions inside people’s homes vary, volunteer households have been asked place an environmental sensor in their homes for 3-6 months.
 Information collected by these sensors would be linked to the survey responses, the house energy performance certificate if it exists, and smart metre readings you have given in this study.